 Endometriosis can only exist in the reproductive system (i.e. fallopian tubes, ovaries, and outer uterus.)

-Endometriosis is strictly defined as endometrial tissue found outside the uterus.
+Endometriosis is strictly defined as endometrial-like tissue found outside the uterus.
 While it typically resides in the reproductive system, it can also spread to the bowels, bladder, and most commonly the peritoneum (lining of the abdominal cavity)

 Why is gastrointestinal distress often misdiagnosed in endometriosis patients?

-Many endometriosis patients who report gastrointestinal symptoms are often misdiagnosed with diseases such as inflammatory bowel syndrome (IBS), Crohn’s disease, etc. This is because endometriosis that spreads to the intestines will often present many of the same symptoms as the other diseases, such as painful bowel movements, constipation, nausea, and vomiting.
+Many endometriosis patients who report gastrointestinal symptoms are often misdiagnosed with diseases such as inflammatory bowel syndrome (IBS), Crohn’s disease, and appendicitis.
+This is because endometriosis that spreads to the intestines will often present many of the same symptoms as the other diseases, such as painful bowel movements, constipation, nausea, and vomiting.
 A misdiagnosis is not so much a matter of good versus bad provider, but rather a physician’s lack of proper training to rule out diseases such as endometriosis.
 If a woman is experiencing her gastrointestinal symptoms simultaneously with her menstrual cycle, it could be a key sign indicating endometriosis.
 Nevertheless, doctors are not taught to ask such questions and in turn, patients may go years without receiving a proper diagnosis.
 This is why it is crucial for further awareness of endometriosis in both the common public and the medical community.

 Constipation, nausea and vomiting, and other bowel issues are strictly due to IBS and other gastrointestinal diseases.

 Endometriosis patients can often be misdiagnosed as having IBS, Crohn's Disease, or appendicitis when their GI symptoms are really due to endometriosis.

 How to manage gastrointestinal symptoms caused by endometriosis?